4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 Principles for Biomedical Research Involving Animals.
 IACUC approval is not required of foreign

 grantees; however, OLAW encourages foreign grantees to use the standards in the Guide for the Care and Use of

 When the grantee is a domestic institution and performance sites are foreign (i.e., domestic grant with a foreign

 component), PHS Policy requirements are applicable.
-Accordingly, the grantee remains responsible for animal activity
+Accordingly, the grantee remains responsible for animal activities

-conducted at the foreign site and must provide verification of IACUC approval (i.e., certification that the activity
+conducted at the foreign site and must provide verification of IACUC approval (i.e., certification that the activities

-as conducted at the foreign performance site is acceptable to the grantee).
+as conducted at the foreign performance site are acceptable to the grantee).
 The grantee IACUC may accept, as its

 own, the approval of a foreign organization's IACUC; however, the grantee IACUC remains responsible for the review.